Staying on top of your credit card bills is a key part of building and maintaining strong credit.

 If your credit card balances are starting to build up and you’re getting caught up in interest payments, you may want to consider a balance transfer card, especially one that offers a 0 percent introductory APR period.

-Chase Slate®, for example, offers a 0 percent intro APR on purchases and balance transfers for 15 months from account opening (after that, it converts to a variable APR of 15.74 to 24.49 percent).
-For Chase Slate®, you will pay no balance transfer fee when you transfer a balance during the first 60 days your account is open.
-After that, the fee for future balance transfers is 5 percent ($5 minimum) of each amount transferred.
+Chase Slate®, for example, offers a 0 percent intro percent APR on purchases and balance transfers for 15 months from account opening (after that, it converts to a variable APR of 15.99 to 24.74 percent percent).
+For Chase Slate®, you’ll pay no balance transfer fee when you transfer a balance during the first 60 days your account is open.
+After that, the fee for future balance transfers is 5 percent or $5 (whichever is higher) of each amount transferred.

 When should you pay off your credit card balance?